Wabinab/xenoblade-chronicles-2/src/05_poppi.md

 ---

-A thunderous night.
-The town was quiet as a storm approached from the horizon.
-The strong wind swayed the lantern hung upon a thread in Tora's house.
-After Rex had bought the required materials, Tora meddled with the final components for completion.
+Thunder raged the cloudy nights; inhabitants retreated to their shelters.
+The ether lamp hanging by a thread shook gently like a pendulum.
+After spending the heartbreaking 60,000 gold, they finally had all the materials back at home; and Tora was meddling with the installation while the others waited.

 "OK!
 All finished!"